-Sister Carolyn (William Mary) Campbell was born in Jackson, Mich., the oldest of five.
+Sister Carolyn (William Mary) Campbell was born in Jackson, Michigan, the oldest of five.
 She grew up in a neighborhood with most of her extended family, and the IHM Sisters taught her at St. John Grade School and High School.

-From the time she was about 10, she felt called to religious life, which she describes as "just knowing this is what I want to do with my life."
+When she was about 10, she felt called to religious life, which she describes as "just knowing this is what I want to do with my life."

 She knew she was where she belonged when she entered the IHM community.
-Sister Carolyn recalls skating on the River Raisin while she was a postulant and laughs as she remembers how dirty she got picking potatoes out at the farm.
+Sister Carolyn recalls skating on the River Raisin while a postulant and laughs as she remembers how dirty she got picking potatoes out at the farm.